 Ana is 21, and somewhat unbelievably a college student who has never has sex or even been drunk before.
 She is awkward and clumsy, self conscious and suffers from low self esteem.
 She has never been kissed or even interested in a man before and other than her love of classic English literature, she has little interests.
 She has the personality of (insert random inanimate object here)

 Christian on the other hand is supposed to be the most handsome, hottest man alive, an incredibly wealthy successful businessman in his twenties with the ability to get any woman's knickers in a knot.
-Of course he has a dark side, in the form of some twisted sexual preferences.
+Of course he has a dark side, in the form of his sexual preferences.
 He has a medieval style sexual torture chamber in his house for flogging, whipping, caning and the likes.

 The couple meet when she falls through the door of his office and I would like to point out at this stage that I have only read the fan fiction version, so there is a chance that I may make some small mistakes when making references to the story, but I am pretty confident that I will be correct around 89% of the time.